 While a lot of anime stays pretty lighthearted, most viewers know that it isn't always fun and games.
 There are many depressing anime series and films deal with strong subjects like death, failed romance, illness, and catastrophic tragedies of all sorts.
 This list looks at some of the saddest anime out there and the moments that will definitely leave you in tears - that means there's spoilers about major plot points below.

 While becoming immersed in a show or movie, you develop deep attachments to the characters in the story, which makes you all the more empathetic to their dejected feelings and unfortunate life paths.
 Sometimes the things that happen to them are so relatable that they pluck your heart strings in all the most sensitive places.
-Anime like Clannad, Your Lie in April, Grave of the Fireflies, and Tokyo Magnitude 8.0 are all great examples of anime so sad you'll cry.
-So get your tissues and get ready to cry like a baby.
+Anime like Clannad, Your Lie in April, Grave of the Fireflies, and Tokyo Magnitude 8.0 are all great examples of sad anime that'll make you cry.
+So get your tissues, get ready to cry like a baby, and check out these sad animes.

 Your Lie in April, also known as Shigatsu wa Kimi no Uso (April is Your Lie), tells the sad story of piano prodigy Kousei Arima.
 His mother, who is also his abusive piano instructor, dies when Kousei is still very young.
 Thanks to the emotional trauma his mother put him through, Kousei can no longer hear himself play the piano.
 While trying to move on with his life, he falls in love with an erratic and talented violinist, Kaori, who inspires him to take the stage again.
 However, Kaori has a life-threatening illness, and her time left on earth is limited.
 Her illness breaks down Kousei's spirits once more as he watches his new love inch closer to death.